peterlugtig/peterlugtig.github.io/content/courses/SDA/week41.md

 ## Introduction

-Today, we will practice with using R for doing survey analysis, with a focus on stratified and clustered designs.
+Today, we will practice with using R for doing survey analysis, with a focus on stratified and clustered designs.We will also cover the HT estimator as a way to deal with complex survey designs.

 <ins>Before class, make sure to finish the take home exercise of previous week.</ins>